-It’s Rachel that Jacob wants to marry, but Rachel’s father pawns off Leah on him instead.
+It’s Rachel that Jacob wants to marry, but Rachel’s father pawns off the older sister on him instead.
 When Jacob complains, he’s given Rachel, too.
 So the two sisters become co-wives.
-Because she’s unloved, God blesses her with children.
+Because Leah’s unloved, God blesses her with children.
 Click To Tweet

 Jacob loves Rachel, but not Leah—though not so much that he won’t sleep with her.
 Because she’s unloved, God blesses her with children.
 First there’s Reuben, then Simeon, followed by Levi and Judah.

 Later, in a most unusual story, she gives a famished Rachel some food in exchange for a night with Jacob.
 Leah gets pregnant again and has Issachar and later Zebulun.
 After that, she has Dinah.